TRISTAN-ORF/RiboTIE/README.md

 > [!CAUTION]
 > RiboTIE and TIS transformer are two tools that evolved from a central package `transcript-transformer`, but were handled in different repositories due to various reasons.
-With the release of v1.0.0, both tools are now again included and documented a single toolset called TRISTAN.
+With the release of v1.0.0, both tools are now again included and documented by a single toolset called TRISTAN.
 For an up-to-date documentation and the most recent updates, or for submitting issues, make sure to refer to [the TRISTAN repository](https://github.com/TRISTAN-ORF/TRISTAN)!

 ## 📋 About